JEFH507/org-chart-goose-orchestrator/docs/architecture/SRC-ARCHITECTURE-AUDIT.md

 ```

 **Why Not Duplicate:**
 This is the **only MCP extension** in the project.
-It bridges Goose Desktop to the Controller API.
+It bridges goose Desktop to the Controller API.

 ---